TechSpiritSS/Social_Media_Backend/README.md

 - Profile updates: Allows users to update their username, email, and password.
 - Messaging: Enables users to send and receive messages to/from other users.
 - Reveal and Open Modes: Implements a reveal mode where users can choose to reveal their profile information, and an open mode where users can view the profiles of other users who have enabled reveal mode.
+- Input Validation: Use of JOI to validate inputs at server and after that input validation in MongoDB Schema

 ## Setup and Usage